tursky/.environment/manjaro/readme.md

 ---

-Let's continue.
-We will build with XFCE environment.
+Let's continue building the environment with XFCE.
 This is a test project, let's remove the unnecessary from the catalog so as not to distract.

 ```
 rm -rf .gitignore README.md oem community